CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/intro.md

 # Create table in PostgreSQL

-Goal of this tutorial is to introduce you to basic concepts of the PostgreSQL `CREATE TABLE` statement using a simple business scenario.
-In this tutorial you will learn to :
+The goal of this tutorial is to introduce you to basic concepts of the PostgreSQL `CREATE TABLE` statement using a simple business scenario.
+In this tutorial, you will learn to :

 - Create simple tables with basic data types.
 - Create basic constraints: primary key, foreign key and check constraint.